RealLucasMeyer/lm-blog/content/post/2018-05-29-installing-python-packages-in-azure-functions.md

 * Read new data from a database, run a model that creates a forecast and save it back to the database every 2 hours

+Serverless computing is extremely convenient: although there are limitations on what the free tier can do, they're not too restrictive.